 - Call-to-Action Tracking: This can be captured using the Dynamic product.

-Mediahawk allows Customers to send unique data into the Mediahawk platform as a Custom Dimension.
+Customers can send unique data into the Mediahawk platform as a Custom Dimension.
 This data can be something as a simple as a “click count” through to a full sentence or value.

-As you are able to send freeform data via this interface, you are legally responsible for this data and must ensure that you have obtained and necessary consents for collecting and sending this data, and that you are compliant with the General Data Protection Regulations 2018 (“GDPR”).
+As you are able to send freeform data via this interface, you are legally responsible for this data and must ensure that you have obtained and necessary consents for collecting and sending this data, and that you are compliant with any Data Protection Laws

 How can you receive consent to obtain, store, and process personal data?